Multilingual CheckList: Generation and Evaluation: Conclusion

+The trends in {\em utility} metrics are varied.
+In SA, TEA-ver templates induce highest FR and TEA is a close second.
+However, for NLI, SCR CheckList induces the highest failure, followed by t9n.
+This might be due to the task complexity.
+We leave further exploration on the co-relation of task complexity and efficacy of TEA to future work.
+TEA has the highest Aug-0 and Aug-CFT values except one case where it is a close second, indicating that the instances generated by TEA CheckLists are effective in fixing failure by augmentation.
+TEA-ver has values that close to TEA for these metrics\footnote{TEA and TEA-ver have a substantial overlap, and thus, augmentation of one typically helps with the other.
+This explains the high AUG-0 and AUG-CFT values for these setups.}.

+In terms of {\em correctness}, based on P/R of TEA with respect to TEA-ver, we find that that around a third of the TEA templates had to be significantly edited or removed.
+Despite this, from FR-diff, we see that the FR generated by TEA is fairly close to the FR generated by TEA-ver.
+Additionally, even the numbers of other utility metrics are also comparable.
+This indicates that even the unverified templates (from TEA) which may generate some ungrammatical instances, can give very close estimates of the failure rates and augmentation accuracy to human-verified template sets.
+This is a positive finding, because while TEA-ver is more reliable, but when resources to get TEA templates verified are not available, despite imperfections, TEA CheckLists can be used for evaluation.

+Finally, we would like to point out some of the qualitative differences that we saw in the CheckLists created by these different methods which are hard to articulate through metrics.
+In particular, we saw that CheckLists created from scratch tend to capture cultural context better.
+For example, annotators use Indian names in the lexicon values as opposed to western names that get generated due to translations in all other 3 approaches.
+However, while difficult for TEA, this entity recontextualization is fairly easy for the other two approaches where humans are involved.
+We also find that the template sets of TEA-ver and t9n are overlapping.
+This is because of the setup, where t9n is directly translated at template level and TEA-ver is obtained after correcting the templates obtained from translated instances.
+The major difference occurs in the amount of time taken as correcting templates is faster than translating them.

+Thus overall, we conclude that TEA followed by human verification, or TEA-ver would be an ideal approach for scaling CheckList evaluation to multiple languages.
+That said, the fully automatic TEA approach is even more cost-effective and almost equally reliable to the TEA-ver approach, making it suitable for large-scale multilingual CheckList generation with extremely limited resources.

-So far, we see that AMCG is cost-efficient in in producing effective Hindi CheckLists.
-But, how well does AMCG work for other languages?
-We conduct an experiment with 10 typologically diverse languages, namely, Arabic, French, German, Gujarati, Hindi, Japanese, Russian, Spanish, Swahili and Vietnamese.
-We use AMCG to automatically generate CheckLists across these languages from the same set of source templates in English for sentiment across 6 capabilities: Vocabulary, Temporal, Fairness, Negation, Semantic role labeling (SRL) and Robustness.
-In Table \ref{tab:difflangs} we report the FR on XLMR model fine-tuned on SST data; thus, except for English, all other values are for zero-shot transfer to the respective language.
-For four of the target languages, namely French, Hindi, Gujarati and Swahili, we were able to get native speakers to verify the generated templates; thus, we also report the FR for VER.
+So far, we see that TEA is cost-efficient in producing effective Hi CheckLists.
+We now experiment with 9 more typologically diverse languages -- Arabic, French, German, Gujarati, Japanese, Russian, Spanish, Swahili and Vietnamese to evaluate the efficacy of scaling TEA to may languages.
+We use TEA to automatically generate CheckLists across these languages from the same set of source templates in English for SA across 6 capabilities: Vocabulary, Temporal, Fairness, Negation, Semantic role labeling (SRL) and Robustness.
+We use the same source En CheckList from the \citet{checklist-paper} and use Bing Translator in the TEA pipeline to translate En instances to the target language.